How to use the Channel Tunnel when driving to France

 Eurotunnel: other things to remember

-There are up to four departures an hour, and the price of a ticket covers a car and up to nine passengers.
+There are up to four train departures per hour, and the price of a Eurotunnel ticket covers a car and up to nine passengers.
 There are also no baggage restrictions.

 For more information, including details about travelling with a pet, fuel types and duty-free shopping, visit the Eurotunnel website.
-Don’t forget your passport and a new ‘UK’ sticker.
+Don’t forget your passport and a ‘UK’ sticker for the back of your car.
+Bon voyage!

 Related Articles